 k.
 Any complaints can be made by email.

 The Purchaser acknowledges that the goods offered by GD are designated for sale primarily in the EMEA area (Europe, Middle East, Africa) and electronic devices are hence equipped with Europlug.
 Variations thereto are not considered a defect.

 The Purchaser acknowledges that the goods to be claimed under the warranty are to be delivered to the Czech Republic by the Purchaser.

-Under the purchase agreement, GD undertakes to deliver the product to the Purchaser; the Purchaser undertakes to receive the product and pay the purchase price to GD.
+Under the purchase agreement, GDM undertakes to deliver the product to the Purchaser; the Purchaser undertakes to receive the product and pay the purchase price to GDM.

-Products to be shipped by GD are delivered to the Purchaser (entrepreneur) by submitting the product to the shipping company and enabling the Purchaser to claim the rights implied by the shipping agreement with the shipping company.
-Products designated for Purchasers-consumers are delivered by GD to the Purchasers-consumers only after GD receives the product in question from the shipping company.
+Products to be shipped by GDM are delivered to the Purchaser (entrepreneur) by submitting the product to the shipping company and enabling the Purchaser to claim the rights implied by the shipping agreement with the shipping company.
+Products designated for Purchasers-consumers are delivered by GDM to the Purchasers-consumers only after GD receives the product in question from the shipping company.